Estimating the size and distribution of networked populations with snowball sampling: Graph Model Setup and Sampling Design

-Hard-to-reach populations are typically not covered by a sampling frame and hence the investigator will not have complete control over the selection procedure.
-For such a case, one approach to modeling the initial selection procedure is to assume that it is a Bernoulli sampling design, as such a procedure is not required to be controlled by the sampler; see \cite{Frank1994} for further details.
-In a Bernoulli sample all individuals have an independent and equal probability of being selected for the initial sample.
-The design is detailed as follows.
+Hard-to-reach populations are typically not covered by a sampling frame.
+Consequently, the investigator will not necessarily have complete control over the sample selection procedure.
+Therefore, one approach is to model the initial sample selection procedure as if it arises from a Bernoulli sampling design; see \cite{Frank1994} for further details.
+Hence, we assume the design commences with the selection of an initial sample/wave $S_0$ via such a design.
+All links are traced out to the corresponding nominations of those individuals.
+Those nominations outside the initial sample comprise the first wave.
+Sampling continues in this pattern until $W$ waves are reached, where all links are traced from each wave.
+Those individuals added at wave $w$ are denoted as $S_w$ for $w=0,1,...,W$.